Types of springs in Wisconsin

 The photos below show examples of the four most common types of springs found in Wisconsin.

-The new inventory aims to include all known springs in Wisconsin that discharge approximately 110 gallons per minute and higher.
-These are large springs, capable of filling roughly two bathtubs of water in 1 minute.
+The inventory includes all known springs in Wisconsin that discharge approximately 110 gallons per minute and higher.
+These are large springs, capable of filling roughly two bathtubs in under a minute.

 - spring type